csula/cs454-winter-2016/notes/week1.md

 5. Select the top-level node 'Extensions / Gradle Integration'.
 6. Click "Next".
 This may take a while.
 7. Review the list of software that will be installed.
 Click "Next" again.
-8. Review and accept licence agreements and Click "Finish".
+8. Review and accept license agreements and Click "Finish".

 **Instructions to run Gradle tasks in Eclipse**